danielflower/danielflower.github.io/_posts/2015-01-29-Generating-a-Maven-plugin-site-and-publishing-to-Github-Pages.md

 ---
 layout: post_page
-title: Generating and a Maven plugin site and publishing to Github Pages
+title: Generating a Maven plugin site and publishing to Github Pages
 ---

 I have been working on a Maven plugin with a friend recently.
 This is the second plugin I've written for Maven.
 The first one I wrote